codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 pip install codat-bank-feeds
 ```

 Next, import the package and add your Base64 encoded API key within an authorization header.
-To get your API key, navigate to **Developers > API keys** in the [Codat Portal](https://app.codat.io/) and copy your authorization header.
-In our example, we chose to call our client library `bank_feeds_client`.
+You can copy your authorization header in the [Developers](https://app.codat.io/developers/api-keys) section of the Codat Portal.
+In our example, we chose to call the client library `bank_feeds_client`.

 ```python
 import codatbankfeeds